 11 is too early to choose a subject path to follow and by the time students are 16, if they know what they want to do, they often become bored at school and so underachieve.

-Employers as well as the University shape the curriculum, connecting everything the students learn to the world of work, including the UTC’s working day, which will start at 8.30am and finish at 4.30pm.
+Employers as well as the University shape the curriculum, connecting everything the students learn to the world of work, including the UTC’s working day and structure.

-Our employer partners have shown a wealth of opportunities for energy and engineering in Warrington, and therefore the need for this UTC.
+Our employer partners have shown a wealth of opportunities in the STEM sector in Warrington, and therefore the need for this UTC.
 There is also a nationally recognised need for skills and career opportunities in a raft of specialisms offering fantastic routes for all young people.